Coordinated scans target Microsoft RDP authentication servers

 -

-The scans were likely performed by a single threat actor or group, indicated by a centrally controlled botnet or a large residential proxy fleet.
-The scans were exclusively directed toward the US, potentially targeting the education sector.
-The scanning surges often precede new vulnerabilities, with 80% of cases resulting in a new vulnerability within six weeks.
+The second wave of scans occurred on August 24, involving over 30,000 IP addresses.
+The scans are likely performed by a single threat actor or group, indicated by a centrally controlled botnet or residential proxy fleet.
+The activity is predominantly from consumer ISPs in Latin America, with a heavy presence in Brazil.
+The scans target educational institutions due to predictable username formats and increased RDP usage during the back-to-school season.
+The scanning surges often precede new vulnerabilities, with 80% of cases resulting in a new vulnerability within six weeks of a spike.

 Show sources